ylefebvre/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 6.6.6 =
+* Added multi select lists in the Moderation screen to allow users to assign one or more tags or categories to user-submitted links, or make changes to the ones assigned by users
+* Added ability to upload a file for the link to point to instead of specifying a URL
+* Added new option to [link-library-addlink] shortcode to override default category in category list (addlinkdefaultcatoverride)

 = 6.6.5 =
 * Added button to open media library dialog for link URL selection.
 Allows you to upload a media item and easily link to it